 If surgery can’t be done right away or at all, a clinical stage is given instead based on diagnostic imaging test results, biopsy pathology results, and a physical exam.

-The stages of breast cancer and your treatment options
+What are the stages of breast cancer and their treatment options?

 At HealthPartners, we believe cancer treatment and care is best managed by a group of doctors and specialists in what’s known as multidisciplinary conferences.
 This is where breast surgeons, oncologists, radiologists, pathologists and other members of your care team gather to discuss the best treatment sequence for you.

 Below we dive into the treatment options your care team might recommend at various breast cancer stages.

 Stage 0 breast cancer is when the cells that line the milk ducts have become cancerous.
 This type of cancer is called ductal carcinoma in situ (DCIS), or non-invasive or pre-invasive breast cancer.

 At this stage, the cancer has not spread to surrounding tissues.
 And while it’s considered non-invasive, it’s important to remember that it can still become invasive and spread beyond the milk ducts if it isn’t treated.

 What are the options for Stage 0 breast cancer treatment?

 - Surgery – Breast surgery is often the first step at Stage 0.
 Depending on the size of the tumor, how fast the cancer appears to be growing and your personal preferences, there are two types of surgical options:

 - Lumpectomy – A lumpectomy is a targeted surgery that removes the lump or tumor in question, and a small amount of normal tissue around it.
 This is commonly referred to as breast conservation surgery (BCS).
 In the United States, most women with Stage 0 breast cancer undergo a lumpectomy followed by radiation therapy.